rosstimson/chef-rosstimson-vim/README.md

 Lastly, there are [Serverspec][serverspec] integration tests for use ignored.
-To see all of the available integration test suites just check `bundle exec rake T` or `bundle exec kitchen list`, it would be great if you run these tests too, you may however leave out the Amazon Linux test suite if you do not have an AWS account as it runs on an EC2 instance (you will be billed for running this).
+To see all of the available integration test suites just check `bundle exec rake -T` or `bundle exec kitchen list`, it would be great if you run these tests too, you may however leave out the Amazon Linux test suite if you do not have an AWS account as it runs on an EC2 instance (you will be billed for running this).